-(10 BE FILED W TITIEN OU DATS OF I LLAY.
-ING I ODLIV COFFIC E OK EMI EOTMENT) LAST NAME - FIRST NAME - MIDDLE NAME: NAME OF REPORTING PERSON'S AGENCY: MAILING ADDRESS: CLIECK ONE (LOWING (and "Mha Must File" on page 2): CHECK ONE OF THE FOLLOWING (see "Who Must File" on page 3): OCAL OFFIC STATE OFFICER PECIFIED ST CITY: ZIP: COUNTY: LIST OFFICE OR POSITION HELD: BOTH PARTS OF THIS S SECT TION MUST BE COMPLET ED DISCLOSURE PERIOD: THIS STATEMENT REFLECTS MY FI - OFFICE OR EMPLOYMENT DESCRI BED ABOVE, WHICH DATE WA AS , 20 15.
-(Date must be prior to 12/31/15) MANNER OF CALCULATING REPORTABLE INTERESTS: FILERS HAVE THE OPTION OF USING REPORTING THRESHOLDS THAT ARE ABSOLUTE DOLLAR VALUES, WHICH REQUIRES FEWER CALCULATIONS, OR USING COMPARATIVE THRESHOLDS, WHICH ARE USUALLY BASED ON PERCENTAGE VALUES (see instructions for further details).
-PLEASE STATE BELOW WHETHER THIS STATEMENT REFLECTS EITHER (must check one): ☐ COMPARATIVE (PERC CENTAGE) THRESHOLDS OR DOL LAR VALU E THRESHOLDS PART A PRIMARY SOURCES ((If you have nothing to r OF INCOME [Major sources o report, write "none" or "n/a") of income e to the reporting p person - See instruction ns] NAME OF SOURCE OF INCOME 7.551.1233 and other sources of income to busines sses owned by rep porting persor n - See ins structions] (If you have nothing to report, write "none" or "n/a") NAME OF NAME OF MAJOR SOURCES ADDRESS PRINCIPAL BUSINESS BUSINESS ENTITY OF BUSINESS' INCOME OF SOURCE ACTIVITY OF SOURCE PART C REAL PROPERTY [Land, buildings owned by the reporting person - See inst (If you have nothing to report, write "none" or "n/a") ctions] and w G INSTRUCTIONS for when where to file this form are and at the bottom of page 2.
-INSTRUCTIONS on who must file this form and how to fill it out begin on page 3 of this packet.
+LAST NAME - FIRST NAME - MIDDLE NAME: NAME OF REPORTING PE RSON'S A AGENCY: MAILING ADDRESS: CHECK ONE OF THE FOLLOWING (see "Who Must File" on page 3): LOCAL OFFIC STATE OFFICER CITY: ZIP: COUNTY: BOTH PARTS OF THIS SECTION MUST BE COMPLETED DISCLOSURE PERIOD: THIS STATEMENT REFLECTS MY FINANCIAL INTERESTS FOR THE PERIOD BETWEEN JANUARY 1, 2016 AND THE LAST DATE I HELD THE PUBLIC OFFICE OR EMPLOYMENT DESCRIBED ABOVE, WHICH DATE WAS MANNER OF CALCULATING REPORTABLE INTERESTS: FILERS HAVE THE OPTION OF USING REPORTING THRESHOLDS THAT ARE ABSOLUTE DOLLAR VALUES, WHICH REQUIRES FEWER CALCULATIONS, OR USING COMPARATIVE THRESHOLDS, WHICH ARE USUALLY BASED ON PERCENTAGE VALUES (see instructions for further details).
+PLEASE STATE BELOW WHETHER THIS STATEMENT REFLECTS EITHER (must check one): COMPARATIVE (PERC ENTAGE LAR VAL UE THRESHOLDS PART A PRIMARY SOURCES OF INCOME [Major sources of income to the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") NAME OF SOURCE NAME OF SOURCE SOURCE'S OF INCOME ADDRESS OF INCOME ABBRESS PART B SECONDARY SOURCES OF INCOME [Major customers, clients, and other sources of income to businesses owned by reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") - IE OF MAJOR SOURCES ADDRESS F BUSINESS' INCOME OF SOURCE PRINCIPAL BUSINESS ACTIVITY OF SOURCE l PART C REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") G INSTRUCTIONS for when where to file this form are ed at the bottom of page 2. this f RUCTIONS on who must file orm and how to fill it out on page 3 of this packet.